dianaw353/arch-install/README.md

 Next, you'll see a screen with partitions on it and, if you have multiple partitions, you can delete them if you have backed up the data on them.

 Then, go to the `New` tab and type in how much you need for a boot partition.
-In this case, it will be **200M**.
+In this case, it will be **512M - 2G** or greater depending on how many snapshots/kernels you want to save.

 After that, create a partition that's **4G**.
 That one will be used as a swap partition.
 You can make this bigger if you would like.